Have a question about foot problems, appointments or what to expect when you come into the Healthy Life Foot Clinic?

 The treatment of an ingrown nail will depend on how bad or serious the problem is.
 If the nail is not badly ingrown or is not causing too much trouble, treatment may include simply cutting the nail correctly.
 In cases where the nail is infected or very painful, or where the problem has been occurring for a long period, nail surgery is often the best option.

-Nail surgery is generally quite simple and painless.
-We do need to use a small amount of local anaesthetic to numb the toe.
-A small portion of the nail is removed (you don’t need to remove the whole nail just the section that is ingrowing) and then we will often apply a chemical to the root (called the matrix) of the nail which stops that portion of the nail regrowing.
+If deemed appropriate, sometimes a chemical is applied to the root (called the matrix) of the nail which stops the problem portion of the nail regrowing.
 The toe is then dressed and you can walk on it immediately, drive and even return to school or work if necessary.
-It’s a very effective procedure that “cures” the problem permanently.
+It’s a very successful and effective procedure that “cures” the problem permanently.

 Any shoes that put pressure on the ingrown nail will make things worse.
 So try to wear shoes that are not tight, that have plenty of room over the toes and the flatter the heel the better.
 Ideally, wear thongs or sandals.